h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ### Example 1: Bivariate Normal with Different Covariance Structures

+#### Problem Statement
 This example shows how different correlation values and variances affect the shape of bivariate normal distributions.

 ![Bivariate Normal Contours](../Images/Contour_Plot_Visual_Question/bivariate_normal_contours.png)

+#### Solution

 **Key observations:**
 - The standard bivariate normal (top left) shows circular contours, indicating independence between variables
-- Positive correlation (top right) produces ellipses tilted upward, showing that as X increases, Y tends to increase
+- Positive correlation (top right) produces ellipses tilted upward, showing that as $X$ increases, $Y$ tends to increase
-- Negative correlation (bottom left) produces ellipses tilted downward, showing that as X increases, Y tends to decrease
+- Negative correlation (bottom left) produces ellipses tilted downward, showing that as $X$ increases, $Y$ tends to decrease
 - Different variances (bottom right) produce ellipses stretched along the axis with higher variance

-#### How Correlation Changes Contour Shapes
+##### How Correlation Changes Contour Shapes

 As correlation increases, the bivariate normal contours become more elongated and tilted:

 ![Correlation Comparison](../Images/Contour_Plot_Visual_Answer/correlation_comparison.png)

 The pink ellipses show the 95% probability regions.
-Notice how they become more elliptical as correlation increases from 0 to 0.9, with the major axis aligning with the direction of positive correlation.
+Notice how they become more elliptical as correlation increases from $\rho = 0$ to $\rho = 0.9$, with the major axis aligning with the direction of positive correlation.

 ### Example 2: Non-Gaussian Probability Distributions

+#### Problem Statement
 Contour plots can represent any bivariate distribution, not just normal distributions.
-Here we show contours for several non-Gaussian distributions.
+The goal is to understand how contour plots reveal the structure of complex distributions.

+#### Solution

 ![Non-Gaussian Distributions](../Images/Contour_Plot_Visual_Question/different_distributions_contours.png)